chriszhang111/partyGo-2/README.md

 #partyGo-2

->Designed and Implemented a web application platform (Python Flask) that could allow users to organize event or join event based on their geographic location.
+• Designed and created a web application with Python Flask that allows users to organize, join in, search events or parties based on the geographic location choose by user

->Utilized Google Cloud Storage to store the picture uploaded by users and utilized Google Place API to fetch the location information.
+• Utilized Google Cloud Storage to store pictures uploaded by users and Google Place API to fetch the location information

->Utilized MongoDB to store user and event information, developed the frontend using JinJa2 template,Bootstrap, HTML, CSS and Javascript.
+• Used MongoDB to store user and event information, built the frontend using JinJa2 template, Bootstrap, HTML, CSS and JavaScript, deployed on heroku: http://app-party-v1.herokuapp.com.